Christopher Lambert

 Biography of Christopher Lambert

-Christopher Lambert, an American actor of French lineage, is intrinsically connected to the role of the immortal Connor MacLeod in the adventure fantasy, "Highlander."
+Christopher Lambert, an American actor of French descent, is forever linked to his iconic role as the immortal Connor MacLeod in the fantasy adventure "Highlander."
 This character was instrumental in garnering him global acclaim.
-However, cinephiles also relish his performance in diverse roles such as Fred in "Subway," Hudson Saanteek in "North Star," and Frank Martin in the romantic comedy, "Arlette."
+But film fans also love his performances in varied roles like Fred in "Subway," Hudson Saanteek in "North Star," and Frank Martin in the romantic comedy "Arlette."

 Actor Christopher Lambert